maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module05.md

   <figcaption> The lost holder and what it should look like </figcaption>
 </figure>

-So I decided to unmount the one I still have, measure it and print a new one !
+So I decided to unmount the one I still have, measure it and print a new one!

 <figure> <center>
   <img src="./../../img/mod05/guidoline2.jpg" alt="prusa Height" width="80%" />
-  <figcaption> looks like they just put duct tape on my cheap bike /figcaption>
+  <figcaption> looks like they just put duct tape on my cheap bike </figcaption>
 </figure>

-So after the measurements: time to design !
+So after the measurements: time to design!

 <figure> <center>
   <img src="./../../img/mod05/guidolineHolder.jpg" alt="prusa Height" width="80%" />
-  <figcaption> Just like the original, but even better ! /figcaption>
+  <figcaption> Just like the original, but even better ! </figcaption>
 </figure>

 <figure> <center>
   <img src="./../../img/mod05/guidolineCura.jpg" alt="prusa Height" width="80%" />
-  <figcaption> Printing with brim and no support, hoping that the bridge is short enough /figcaption>
+  <figcaption> Printing with brim and no support, hoping that the bridge is short enough </figcaption>
 </figure>

 I was a bit scared about the printing as I didn't really know if I needed support...
-Eventually all went well as the bridge was short enough and the overhang on the border was also short enough.
+Eventually, all went well as the bridge was short enough and the overhang on the border was also short enough.
 Some filaments were a bit ugly under the dome but I don't care.

 <figure> <center>
   <img src="./../../img/mod05/guidolinePrinted.jpg" alt="prusa Height" width="80%" />